Skip to main content

 To create new heat sources, expand Heat Transfer physics in the control panel, then click the + icon next to Heat Sources.

-For transient simulations that require a temporal heat source, you can upload a tabulated profile in CSV format and use it as input for your heat source in Power (W) or Power per unit volume (W/m3).
+For transient simulations that require a temporal heat source or temporal heat flux boundary condition, you can upload a tabulated profile in CSV format .
+For a heat source, you can upload your heat source in Power (W) or Power per unit volume (W/m3).
+For a heat flux it will be in Power (W) or Power per unit area (W/m2).

 Make sure your file is formatted as follows: